 This archaeological complex of the Moche is located 45 km north of Trujillo.
-The 3 main monuments are Huaca Cortada, Huaca Prieta and Huaca Cao Viejo, where the Lady of Cao, the first known queen in Peru, was discovered.
-The site museum allows you to learn more about the Moche culture, the site and the excavations.
+The three main monuments are Huaca Cortada, Huaca Prieta and Huaca Cao Viejo, where the Lady of Cao, the first known queen in Peru, was discovered.
+Have a look at the site museum allows you to learn more about the Moche culture, the site and the excavations.

 In Trujillo, there are many festivals and cultural events to enjoy.
 I will quote you three.

 Trujillo is considered the cradle of this horse specie.
 The association of breeders and owners of Peruvian Paso of La Libertad organizes competitions.
-The most famous and important takes place during the Spring Festival, in September and October: the National Contest de Paso.
+One of the most famous and important takes place during the Spring Festival, in September and October: the National Contest de Paso.

 The Peruvian government has declared this horse race “cultural patrimony of the nation.”

 Our full article to discover a show of Caballo de Paso.

 This typical dance festival is representative of the city.
 A competition is organized by Club Libertad and takes place the last week of January.
 The pairs of dancers from different parts of the country and the world are prepared each year for this contest.
 Peruvian Paso and typical riders roam the streets of the historic center for this occasion.

 The Spring Festival